Mastoiditis

 - Appropriate diagnosis and treatment of AOM; prevent recurrent AOM.

 - Chemoprophylaxis for AOM is controversial.
 Historically, consider in children with two episodes of AOM in first 6 months of life or in older children, three episodes in 6 months, or four episodes in 1 year.
-Chemoprophylaxis not currently recommended by American Academy of Pediatrics due to concern for multidrug resistance
+Chemoprophylaxis is not currently recommended by American Academy of Pediatrics due to concern for multidrug resistance.

 - Wear ear plugs when swimming or showering to keep water out of the ears with AOM.